Advancing AI Research Assistants with Expert-Involved Learning: Methods

 Regarding the first part of the evaluation dataset, we download the open-access research manuscripts from PubMed \cite{white2020pubmed} with a knowledge cut-off date later than 2024 January 1st and earlier than 2024 June 1st.
-The total dataset contains $n=2000$ papers, covering different topics.
+The total dataset contains $n=2571$ papers, covering different topics.
 We further split the papers into training and testing datasets with a ratio of 0.7/0.3.
 The training dataset was used to fine-tune specific models, while the testing dataset was used to evaluate both open-source and closed-source models.
 For one paper, we took the abstract section out as ground truth, and deleted this section in the original paper as input texts.
 Our instruction was used to query the model to give us the summarization of targeted research manuscripts.
+Our evaluation does not suffer from the problems of data leakage, as our setting is harder and different from the generative pre-training stage.
+By removing the abstract from the context, tested LLMs cannot know directly infer the abstract based on the causality in text.

-Regarding the second part of the evaluation dataset, we collected ten scientific figures from published manuscripts in top-tier journals focusing on genomics and proteomics research \cite{wang2024scientific, long2024deciphering, dini2024multiplex}.
+Regarding the second part of the evaluation dataset, we collected 20 scientific figures from published manuscripts in top-tier journals focusing on genomics and proteomics research \cite{wang2024scientific, long2024deciphering, dini2024multiplex}.
 We designed several questions to evaluate the performances of LMMs with different aspects, including figure summarization, color identification, model design, rank identification, recommendation, and insight discovery.
-We adjusted the prompt to provide necessary background information with questions as instruction and input texts, and combined the prompt with the paired figure as inputs of different LMMs.
+We adjusted the prompt to provide necessary background information with questions as instructions and input texts, and combined the prompt with the paired figure as inputs of different LMMs.
 We generated the ground truth information of each question by referring to the original description of these figures in the manuscript.
+Our evaluation does not suffer from the problems of data leakage, as the questions are designed by us without using AI models, and our selected figures have copyrights.

 \textbf{Automatic evaluation framework.} After obtaining the generated outputs of different FMs, we collected the ground truth information paired with model outputs and performed a quantitative assessment with various metrics.